 It is required that all international collections are cryopreserved at source and patient conditioning does not commence until cells are safely received.
 Further, it is strongly recommended that the viability of the cryopreserved product is confirmed by the transplant centre prior to commencing patient conditioning.

 The cryopreservation of cells from international donors is required prior to shipment to Australia – there is no prospect of delivering these cells ‘fresh’.
 ABMDR has negotiated arrangements with ZKRD (for EU/UK donors) and NMDP (for US donors) to cryopreserve cells and ship to Australia.
 ABMDR will advise you about these arrangements when you need to import cells.
 The CRC is monitoring the success of these arrangements.

 Cryopreservation and freighting increases the risk of cell damage.
 Where such issues occur and result in a significant reduction in product quality, they are to be reported as a S(P)EAR for monitoring purposes.
-There have been three incidents of cells being received from the US with low post-thaw viability counts.
+There have been five incidents of cells being received with low post-thaw viability counts.

 ABMDR has some arrangements in place to support the transport of fresh cells within Australia.
 For those wishing to arrange their own transport, several states and territories have their own border requirements.
 Couriers must check local requirements before travel – known websites are:

 - TAS: coronavirus.tas.gov.au/travellers-and-visitors/coming-to-tasmania